mosaicnetworks/monetcli/README.md

 ## Data Directory

-The first time `monet` runs, and if no options are specified, it creates a special directory in a default location (`~/.monet` on Linux and Mac), where it stores any relevant information.
+The first time `monet` runs, and if no options are specified, it creates a special directory in a default location where it stores any relevant information.

+-   Windows: `~/AppData/Roaming/Monet`
+-   Mac OS: `~/Library/Monet`
+-   Linux: `~/.monet`

 In particular, this directory contains the following items:

 -   **wallet.toml**: where global options are specified.
 These values may be